typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/configuration.md

 [blueprints]: https://github.com/typed-ember/ember-cli-typescript-blueprints

-If you want to stick with the normal JavaScript blueprints&mdash;say, because your team isn't ready to dive into the deep end with making *everything* typescript yet&mdash;you can simply uninstall the blueprints package.
+If you want to stick with the normal JavaScript blueprints&mdash;say, because your team isn't ready to dive into the deep end with making *everything* TypeScript yet&mdash;you can simply uninstall the blueprints package.

 With yarn: